outpatient US Clinical experience

 MD2B Connect Physician ID # 115

-Where will this rotation take place: This outpatient US clinical experience will take place in Atlanta, Georgia.
+Where will this rotation take place: This outpatient US clinical experience will take place in Atlanta, Georgia at two different sites located approximately 20 miles apart.
+The first two weeks will be in one location and the last two weeks will be in the other location.

 Hours: Monday to Friday 11 AM to 4:30 PM

-What you will do: You will be actively involved with the preceptors.
-You will be under the supervision of two board-certified pathologists.
-One leads a group of nearly a dozen pathologists that provide services to hospitals and physicians.
-He is an Adjunct Professor of Pathology at the Emory University School of Medicine.
+What you will do: You will be actively involved with multiple preceptors.
+You will be under the supervision of three board-certified pathologists.
+One founded this group of nearly a dozen pathologists that provide services to hospitals and physicians.
+Recently, he stepped down from this role to serve as Chief Pathologist at a company specializing in clinical trials in pathology.
 You will spend approximately 15% of your time with this preceptor.
-The other preceptor with whom you will spend the bulk of your time (85%) is Professor Emeritus of Pathology at the Emory University School of Medicine.

-Several hours per day will be spent in independent study as well as preparing for the end-of-rotation presentation.
+Several hours per day will be spent on independent study as well as preparing for the end-of-rotation presentation.
 Every rotator will be asked to present a 15-25 minute topic via PowerPoint.
 This will be an excellent opportunity to learn how to deliver a scientific presentation, much like you will when you are a pathology resident.

 Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in pathology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.